 In the first instance, staff who consider that a pupil may benefit from early help should discuss this with the School's DSL.
-The DSL will consider the appropriate action to take in accordance with the Thresholds of Need and Support in Wolverhampton document.
-The DSL may make a referral to the MASH team and will liaise with external agencies and professionals in an inter-agency assessment, as appropriate.
-If early help is appropriate, the matter will be kept under review and consideration and the DSL will liaise with the MASH team if the pupil's situation does not appear to be improving.
+The DSL will consider the appropriate action to take in accordance with the Tower Hamlets Statutory Safeguarding Partners Executive Group, (Tower Hamlets Council, Tower Hamlets ICP and the Metropolitan Police) adopted referral threshold document, Tower Hamlets Thresholds Guide.
+The DSL will support staff in liaising with external agencies and professionals in an inter-agency assessment, as appropriate.
+If early help is appropriate, the matter will be kept under review and consideration given to a referral to children's social care if the pupil's situation does not appear to be improving.

-What staff should do if they have concerns about a pupil
+2.3 What staff should do if they have concerns about a child

-If staff, (including governors, agency staff and volunteers) have any concerns about a pupil (as opposed to a pupil being in immediate danger), they should either, speak with the School's DSL to agree a course of action, or submit an accurate record of the concern on CPOMS via Firefly.
-Staff can also make a direct referral to the MASH team.
-Staff should not assume that somebody else will take action and share information that might be critical in keeping pupils safe; they should maintain an attitude of 'It could happen here'.
+If staff (including directors, advisors, supply staff, agency staff and volunteers) have any concerns about a child (as opposed to a child being in immediate danger), they should, where possible, speak with the School's DSL to agree a course of action, and at the same time record the concern on a safeguarding form which can be found in the staffroom and pass to the DSL.

+Although staff can make a direct referral to children's social care.
+As set out above, staff should not assume that somebody else will take action and share information that might be critical in keeping children safe they should maintain an attitude of "it could happen here".
 If anyone other than the DSL makes a referral, they should inform the DSL as soon as possible that a referral has been made.
-If a pupil's situation does not appear to be improving, the DSL should press the MASH team for reconsideration.
-Staff should challenge any inaction and follow this up with the DSL and the MASH team as appropriate.
-All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing on CPOMS.
+If a child's situation does not appear to be improving, the DSL should press children's social care for reconsideration.
+Staff should challenge any inaction and follow this up with the DSL and children's social care as appropriate.
+All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing.

-What staff should do if a pupil is in danger or at risk of harm
+2.4 What staff should do if a child is in danger or at risk of harm

-If staff, (including governors, agency staff and volunteers) believe that a pupil is in immediate danger or at risk of harm, they should make an immediate referral to the MASH team and/or the Police.
+If staff (including directors, advisors, supply staff, agency staff and volunteers) believe that a child is in immediate danger or at risk of harm, they should make an immediate referral to children's social care and/or the Police.
 Anyone can make a referral.
 Any such referral must be made immediately and in any event within 24 hours (one working day) of staff being aware of the risk.
-Parental consent is not needed for referrals to statutory agencies such as the police and the MASH team.
+Parental consent is not needed for referrals to statutory agencies such as the police and children's social care.
 If anyone other than the DSL makes a referral, they should inform the DSL as soon as possible that a referral has been made.
 The local authority social worker should acknowledge receipt to the referrer within 24 hours and make a decision about the next steps and type of response required.
-Staff should challenge any inaction and follow this up with the DSL and the MASH team as appropriate.
-All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing on CPOMS.
+Staff should challenge any inaction and follow this up with the DSL and children's social care as appropriate.
+All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing.